Royal Rumble (1988)

-The 1988 Royal Rumble was the inaugural Royal Rumble professional wrestling event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 24, 1988, at the Copps Coliseum in Hamilton, Ontario, Canada.
-The event aired live as a television special on the USA Network on the same night as Jim Crockett Promotions' Bunkhouse Stampede pay-per-view (PPV) and was centered on the Royal Rumble match, a modified battle royal in which participants enter at timed intervals instead of all beginning in the ring at the same time.
-It would be the only Royal Rumble event to broadcast as a television special, as beginning with the 1989 event, it began airing on pay-per-view.
+The 1988 Royal Rumble was a professional wrestling television special produced by the American promotion World Wrestling Federation (WWF, now WWE).
+It was the inaugural Royal Rumble event and took place on January 24, 1988, at the Copps Coliseum in Hamilton, Ontario, Canada.
+The event aired live on the USA Network on the same night as Jim Crockett Promotions's Bunkhouse Stampede pay-per-view (PPV) event.
+It centered on the men's Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+The match, however, was not the main event (final match).

+This would be the only Royal Rumble event to broadcast as a television special, as beginning with the 1989 event, it began airing on pay-per-view.
 After the launch of the WWE Network in 2014, this inaugural Royal Rumble was included with the rest of the Royal Rumble events in the PPV section.
+It was also the only Royal Rumble event to be held outside the United States until 2026 in Saudi Arabia.

 Four matches were contested at the event.
-The event was highlighted by the first-ever televised Royal Rumble match, which was won by Jim Duggan.
-The final match was a two out of three falls match in which The Islanders (Haku and Tama) defeated The Young Stallions (Paul Roma and Jim Powers).
-Additionally, The Jumping Bomb Angels (Noriyo Tateno and Itsuki Yamazaki) defeated The Glamour Girls (Judy Martin and Leilani Kai) in a two out of three falls match to win the WWF Women's Tag Team Championship and in the opening bout, Ricky Steamboat defeated Rick Rude by disqualification.
+The main event was a two out of three falls match in which The Islanders (Haku and Tama) defeated The Young Stallions (Paul Roma and Jim Powers).
+The main match on the undercard was the first-ever televised Royal Rumble match, which had 20 participants and was won by Jim Duggan, who last eliminated One Man Gang.
+Additionally, The Jumping Bomb Angels (Noriyo Tateno and Itsuki Yamazaki) defeated The Glamour Girls (Judy Martin and Leilani Kai) in a two out of three falls match to win the WWF Women's Tag Team Championship, and in the opening bout, Ricky Steamboat defeated Rick Rude by disqualification.